shahdhoss/Palify/README.md

 This a mock facebook, my first indie project.
-Its still under development phase.
+It's still in development phase.